edward62740/WMNS/README.md

 * Battery levels
 * Signal strength

 The focus of this project is to create easily deployable, low-maintenance (thereby low-power) sensors for collection of non-sensitive data.
-The various sensors have a battery life typically between 1-4 years.
+The various sensors have a battery life typically between 1-4 years (excl.
+CO2SN - 4 months, rechargable).

 ## Devices